tslapczynski/hello-world/README.md

 # hello-world
-I would like to start my new very interesting project but I've never used GitHub
+//I would like to start my new very interesting project but I've never used GitHub
+// git